cockroachlabs/workshop_labs/spatial-data/README.md

 (45 rows)
 ```

-### 11. How long is the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY?
+## Lab 5 - Finding distance of the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY

 ```sql
 SELECT